 In the United States, vitamins and supplements are a booming industry with Americans spending tens of billions of dollars each year.
 Many people take multi-vitamin supplements to provide all the necessary micronutrients for optimal function.

 Some of us target our supplement use for specific needs.
-Older women take calcium for bone strength.
-Those suffering from depression or general tiredness will take a vitamin b12 supplement.
+Older women take calcium to support bone strength.
+Those suffering from depression or general tiredness may need the aid of a vitamin b12 supplement.
 Athletes use protein supplements to promote muscle growth.
-I have found major inflammation reduction and pain relief from taking turmeric and omega-3 fatty acid supplements.
+I have found major help with inflammation reduction and pain relief from taking turmeric and omega-3 fatty acid supplements.

 With this major increase in dietary supplement use, business is booming.
 You may be looking for a supplement manufacturer to help you start your supplement brand.
 Finding a qualified manufacturer is essential to your overall product and business opportunities.
 Here are seven things to consider when selecting a supplement manufacturer:

 1. What is Most Important to You in the Production of Your Brand?

 Take some time to determine what is most important to you in a supplement brand.
 Is it the lowest cost like a store brand?
 Is it tracking the use of organic ingredients from seed to shelf like Gaia Herbs or Garden of Life brands?
 Is it a single-minded focus on quality and purity like Thorne or Klaire Labs brands?

 Once you determine your brand’s most important criteria, will the supplement manufacture make it their focus?